gerbless/react-tutorial/flux/readme.md

 To make things as simple as possible, we will not use modules to keep components separated at all.
 Instead, we will use the module pattern to encapsulate our inner implementation from public interface.

-If you do not know about which software design patterns are commonly used in javascript, you can visit this link to learn about [JAVASCRIPT DESIGN PATTERNS][javascript-design-patterns-source]
+If you do not know about which software design patterns are commonly used in Javascript, you can visit this link to learn about [JAVASCRIPT DESIGN PATTERNS][javascript-design-patterns-source]

 Our very first step is import all the dependencies that we will need